Dodge Charger Insurance Rates

 Liability $520

-Includes $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all U.S. states and Charger trim levels.
+Rate estimates include $500 policy deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and Charger models.

-For a driver in their 40's, Dodge Charger insurance rates range from the low end price of $592 for just the minimum liability insurance to a high of $3,528 for a high-risk insurance policy.
+For the average 40-year-old driver, Dodge Charger insurance prices range from as cheap as $592 for basic liability insurance to a high rate of $3,528 for a high-risk insurance policy.

 Liability Only $592